 Hybrid digital pianos feature a unique design.

-All our previously discussed varieties rely on sample playback and modelling to recreate the sounds of a real piano, while real acoustic pianos rely on mechanical hammers hitting strings.
+All our previously discussed varieties rely on sample playback and modeling to recreate the sounds of a real piano, while real acoustic pianos rely on mechanical hammers hitting strings.

 Hybrid digital pianos combine these factors in a multitude of ways.